project-open/installer-docker/README.md

 $ docker compose down
 ```

-To start again:
+To start again please use:

 ```bash
 $ docker compose up
 ```

-And to remove the images (but not the source):
+To remove the images completely and to start over (but not the source code):

 ```bash
 $ ./clean.bash